tracee/contextlogger/README.md

 * AspectJ / Spring-AOP
 * Spring

-The TracEE core project is used as an abstraction for logging.
-All common log frameworks are supported (slf4j,log4j,...).
+The contextlogger uses slf4j as an abstraction for logging.
+Therefore all common log frameworks are supported (slf4j,log4j,...).

 This project is still in an experimental stage - the api is nearly in a final state, but may change slightly during further development.